★ Best Pokemon Tier List

 |

 The EXP Share is a great way to increase the overall EXP your team gains.
-The Pokemon holding it receives a portion of the EXP from combat even without participating, allowing them to passively gain levels.
+The Pokemon holding it receives a half of the EXP from combat even without participating, allowing them to passively gain levels.

 While this does not increase the EXP gained from combat, it allows weaker Pokemon to catch up while your stronger team members carry the fighting.